UK government announces ban on new coal mines

 Energy minister Michael Shanks said in a statement that “consigning coal power to the past” would “pave the way for a clean, secure energy system that will protect billpayers and create a new generation of skilled workers”.

+Friends of the Earth climate campaigner Tony Bosworth described Thursday’s decision as “great news”, adding in a statement that it “should finally consign coal to the history books”.

-Coal has gone from generating around 40 percent of the UK’s electricity supply in 2012 to zero percent today, the government said in a statement.
+Coal has gone from generating around 40 percent of the UK’s electricity supply in 2012 to zero percent today, according to the country’s government.

+Researchers on Wednesday said planet-warming carbon dioxide emissions from oil, gas and coal rose to a new record high this year.

-Labour won the July general election vowing to be more ambitious on polices geared towards meeting Britain’s climate change commitments, promising among other things to decarbonise the electricity grid by 2030.
+Labour won the July general election vowing to be more ambitious on policies geared towards meeting Britain’s climate change commitments, promising among other things to decarbonise the electricity grid by 2030.

 On Tuesday, Prime Minister Keir Starmer, in Baku, Azerbaijan for the UN climate change summit, said the UK would aim to reduce greenhouse gas emissions by 81 percent on 1990 levels by 2035, as part of government plans to reach net-zero by 2050.

+Nations gathering at the summit have pledged to “transition away” from fossil fuels and aim to limit global warming to 1.5 degrees Celsius above preindustrial times.

+It comes as research published Wednesday showed planet-warming carbon dioxide emissions from oil, gas and coal rose to a new record high this year.

-The centre-left government has also ended an effective Tory ban on new onshore wind projects and ended new oil and gas exploration licences in the North Sea.
+In Britain, the centre-left government has also ended a ban on new onshore wind projects — announced by the Conservatives — and put a stop to new oil and gas exploration licences in the North Sea.